SharmaSparsh/Sharma-Sparsh-Portfolio/README.md

 Welcome to my personal portfolio!
 This project showcases my skills, experiences, and projects as I pursue my B.Tech in Computer Science & Engineering.
 I'm passionate about web development, Java, and database management, and this portfolio highlights my work and accomplishments in these areas.

 🚀 Live Demo
-You can view the live version of my portfolio here.
+You can view the live version of my portfolio here :- https://sharma-sparsh-portfolio.netlify.app/.

 📂 Project Structure
 Home: Introduction to who I am, including my academic background and areas of expertise.